opfab/tsc/README.md

-# tsc
+# Technical Steering Committee

-Technical Steering Committee
+This repository holds the agenda and minutes for the TSC meetings in adoc format, before publication to the opfab.org website.